grace-notes/grace-notes/_topics/beatitudes.md

 Purity of heart is a requirement for prayer,

-* 2 Tim 2:22, “_Now flee from youthful lusts, and pursue righteousness, faith, love, and peace, with those who call on the Lord from a pure heart._”
+> 2 Tim 2:22, “Now flee from youthful lusts, and pursue righteousness, faith, love, and peace, with those who call on the Lord from a pure heart.”

 Summary of Biblical References to Maturity